Polish arms sales to Republican Spain: Arms and equipment

 There is no complete and reliable information on arms sold by Poland; official Polish documentation was partially lost during World War Two and detailed data is reconstructed on basis of fragmentary archives, Nationalist intelligence reports, private accounts and some Spanish republican papers.
 All sources agree, however, that the arms sold were mostly obsolete; they were seized or acquired by the Polish army from Bolshevik, Russian, Austro-Hungarian or French armed forces in 1918–1920, and withdrawn from service as the Polish army was getting modernized.
 The Polish supplies to Republican Spain included: 95 tanks (Renault FT 17), 300 guns and howitzers (Schneider, Krupp-Putilov, Bergson, Škoda), 500 mortars (Brandt Mle 27/31, Stokes 81 mm and other types), 15,000 machine guns (Bergmann LMG, Browning BAR, Chauchat, Colt, Polish-made CKM wz.
 30, Lewis LMG, Maxim-Spandau, Polish-designed PWU, Schwarzlose, Vickers), 200,000 rifles (Enfield .303, Mauser 29, 88 and 98, Mannlicher 88/80, 90 and 95, Mosin-Nagant, Lebel 8 mm, Berthier 07/15 and 16 and other), 1,5m hand grenades (mostly Polish-made wz.
 31), 0.8m artillery rounds (various types), 180m rifle cartridges (various types), 1,800 tons of gunpowder, 230 tons of TNT, 75 tons of aerial bombs, plus some quantities of bayonets, torpedoes and land mines.
 Shipments included also spare parts and components, especially for artillery pieces.
 Apart from arms, Poles were selling also uniforms, helmets, shoes, gas masks, optical equipment, leather products, blankets and other accessories.
-According to some sources, the Poles sold also some 40 aircraft (PWS-10 and RWD-13), but this figure is disputed; others claim that they were either Czechoslovak machines in transit across Poland, or that the planes were intended for the Nationalists.
+Poland did not sell any aircraft to the Republic – instead, 44 obsolete or non-combat aircraft were sold to the Nationalists via Portugal in 1936 (20 PWS-10 training fighters, 20 Breguet XIX light bombers, 4 RWD-13 liaison aircraft).